UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 This page describes how UPPMAX does backups.

+All folders have a backup, except those in a folder called `nobackup`.

 While UPPMAX systems may have backup, these are not designed to act as the sole repository of primary data, e.g. raw data or originals.